dimitri4788/notes/gitTutorial.md

 $ git commit -a -m "Modified foo.php and removed bar.php"
 ```
 diff
+- Shows differences between a file in the working directory, index and commits.
 ```sh
 # Show difference between your working dir and the index
 $ git diff